Shelf Lives of Food

 Yogurt1-2 months2-3 weeks0-3 hours

-NOTE: Milk itself never technically spoils to becoming inedible, but can become rancid.
+NOTE: Milk itself never technically becomes inedible, but spoiled milk can taste rancid.

 Condiments/Drinks